FoGP logo

 Bio

-Nurit Katz A recent addition to the LA Raptor Study Administration, Nurit brings urban ecology experience including outdoor education, wildlife photography, and wildlife rescue.
-An active volunteer in the study in prior years, her unabashed enthusiasm and nest-side skills are hard to match.
+Nurit Katz Nurit brings urban ecology experience including outdoor education, wildlife photography, and wildlife rescue.
+An active volunteer in the study in early years, her unabashed enthusiasm and nest-side skills are hard to match.
 Nurit is UCLA’s first Chief Sustainability Officer and an Instructor in the UCLA Extension Sustainability Certificate Program.
-She holds an MBA and a Masters in Public Policy from UCLA and a BA in Environmental Education from Humboldt State University.
+She also currently serves as Commissioner for the Los Angeles Department of Water and Power and serves on the LA City Biodiversity Expert Council.
+She holds an MBA and a Masters in Public Policy from UCLA and a BA in Environmental Education from Humboldt State University, and is pursuing a PhD in Ecology and Evolutionary Biology at UCLA.

 LA Raptor Study Volunteer Membership